 Biostatistics, MS

-Data, Data Science, Epidemiology, Health Care Data, Health Statistics, Mathematics, approved for STEM-OPT extension, bioinformatics, public health, statistics
+ASU Health - 1 year, Big Data, Data, Data Analysis, Data Science, Epidemiology, Health Care Data, Health Statistics, INFORMATIC, Mathematics, Population Health, Quantitative data, approved for STEM-OPT extension, bioinformatics, clinical, public health, statistics

 Across health care systems, massive amounts of health data are collected.
 Learn to design and execute health research studies with leaders in the field that will answer the important questions and lead to better health outcomes.